antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 ##[LLILC](https://github.com/dotnet/llilc) : An LLVM based compiler for dotnet CoreCLR.

-The LLILC project (we pronouce it "lilac") intends to produce MSIL code generators based on LLVM and targeting the open source [CoreCLR](https://github.com/dotnet/coreclr) for a number of different scenarios.
-Our first tool is a JIT for CoreCLR that operates directly against the common JIT interface utilized by RyuJIT, the CoreCLR production JIT.
+The LLILC project (we pronouce it "lilac") was started at Microsoft as an effort to produce MSIL code generators based on LLVM and targeting the open source dotnet [CoreCLR](https://github.com/dotnet/coreclr) for a number of different scenarios.
+Our first tool is a JIT for CoreCLR.
 Following on after the JIT we expect to produce an AOT compiler that will generate stand alone binaries.

 ####Why a new JIT for CoreCLR?